RgbTrouw/Qs-Messenger/README.md

      along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-QsMessenger 1.0.2b Rev 4 Released / Linux & Windows Binaries Included
+QsMessenger 1.0.2b Rev 4 Released / Linux & Windows Client Binaries Included
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------